 Note that the above amounts cover the base fare only, and you must still pay for the taxes and fees on the ticket separately.

 The companion voucher expires one year after it’s issued (you have to book by this date), and at that point you’ll be given a new annual companion voucher for the following year.
-Therefore, as long as you can save more than $119 by using the companion voucher every year, you’re getting fantastic value out of holding onto the WestJet RBC World Elite MasterCard.
+Therefore, as long as you can save more than $119 by using the companion voucher every year, you’re getting great value out of holding onto the WestJet RBC World Elite Mastercard for the long term.

 To redeem the companion voucher, you simply tick the “Companion voucher” box when searching for flights on the WestJet website.